 Study preparation and admission

-You have taken refuge in Germany?
-And you would like to begin your studies at TH Köln?
-Here you will find everything about the necessary requirements and the application procedure.
-In addition, there are special offers that make it easier for refugees to begin their studies.
+You have taken refuge in Germany would like to begin your studies at TH Köln?
+Information on the necessary requirements, the application procedure and special offers for refugees can be found here.

 If you are interested in studying at TH Köln there are two main prerequisites you need to fulfill in order to successfully apply.